imagineLife/big-site/content/k8s/in-depth/admission-controllers.md

 - the req is **authorized**
   - does the user have the permission to do what they are trying to?
 RBAC check, usually
 - the api serve runs **mutation admissionControllers**
+  - these change the reques
 - the api serve runs **validation admissionControllers**
+  - these allow/deny events from happening
 - info is persistent in the etcd database

+NOTE: built-in admission controllers run in an order.
+The order makes logical sense in order of applicability.

 ```mermaid
 flowchart LR